luccaugusto/Arroiz/.local/bin/README.md

 Warns me via notify-send when i should update (LIMIT + packages needing update).

 ### newbranch
-Basically an alias for creating a new branch on git always from develop
+Cretes a new branch.
+Prompts with dmenu for the branch type: feature, bugfix or hotfix.
+If it is a hotfix branch, create it from master.

 ### powermenu
 Shutdown or reboot via dmenu